AliHashish/llm_attack_arena/README.md

 ## Results

-Attack success rates and evaluations are stored in:
+Evaluations are stored in:
-- `Attacks/*/bpr_results/` - Attack results per method
+- `Attacks/*/bpr_results/` - BPR results per attack type
+- `Attacks/*/Evaluation/` - ASR and efficiency per attack type
-- `Evaluation/` - Evaluation metrics and analysis
+- `Evaluation` - ASR and effiency combined for all attack types
+- `bpr_results.json` - Quick access to BPR results for all attack types